saurabhwebdev/doggyy/README.md

 - Beautiful photo galleries for each breed
 - Responsive design for all devices
 - Performance optimization with 6-month caching of AI-generated content
+- Blog section with lazy loading for infinite scrolling
+- Dynamic sitemap generation for SEO
+- IndexNow integration for faster search engine indexing
+- Responsive design for all devices

 ## Setup

 ### Prerequisites

 - Node.js 18+ and npm
-- Supabase account (for caching AI-generated content)
+- Supabase account (for caching AI-generated content and blog storage)

 ### Installation